mc68-net/r8format/README.md

 #### cmtconv

-- `cmtconv`: Convert WAV files of cassette tape saves to `.cas` and other data file formats, and vice versa.
+[`cmtconv`][cc] converts WAV files of cassette tape saves to `.cas` and other data file formats, and vice versa.
+It also understands higher-level formats such as BASIC and machine-language files.
+See [`doc/cmtconv.md`][cc] for full documentation.

+The programs under `bin/` include:
+- `cmtconv`: Conversion program.
+Use `-h` for help.

 #### Other Programs

+The programs under `bin/` include:
 - `msx-dasm`: Disassemble an MSX `BSAVE`-format program using `z80dasm`.